rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 - The PASETO is in v3.public format.
 - The PASETO validates using a public key for that user ID.
 - The URL matches the registry base URL (to make sure a PASETO sent to one registry can't be used to authenticate to another, and to prevent typosquatting/homoglyph attacks)
-- The PASETO is still within its valid time period (to limit replay attacks) 15 minutes will be recommended. but a shorter time can be used by a registry to further decrease replayability.
+- The PASETO is still within its valid time period (to limit replay attacks).
+We recommend a 15 minute limit, but a shorter time can be used by a registry to further decrease replayability.
 Or a longer one can be used to better accommodate clock skew.
 - If the server issues challenges, that the challenge has not yet been answered.
 - If the operation is a mutation, that the package, version, and hash match the request.

 ## Credential Processes

 Credential Processes as defined in [RFC 2730](https://github.com/rust-lang/rfcs/pull/2730) are outside programs cargo can call on to change where and how secrets are stored.
 That RFC defines `special strings` which go in the `credential-process` field to describe what data the process needs from cargo.
 This RFC adds `{claims}`.
-If used Cargo will replace it with a json encoded set of key value pairs that should be in the generated token.
+If used Cargo will replace it with a JSON encoded set of key value pairs that should be in the generated token.
 Cargo will check that the output of such a process looks like a valid PASETO v3.public token that Cargo would have generated, and that the PASETO token includes all the claims Cargo provided.
 The credential process may add additional claims (e.g. 2fa, TOTP), as long as they are nested in `custom`.

 ## Note on stability